lennartmoeller/Finance/README.md

 # Finance

 This project is a demo project to practice full-stack development with React, Spring Boot, and MariaDB as well as DevOps with Docker, Kubernetes, and Azure.

-The frontend is accessible at [http://localhost:80](http://localhost:80).

-The backend is accessible at [http://localhost:8080](http://localhost:8080).

-phpMyAdmin is accessible at [http://localhost:8081](http://localhost:8081).
+It is not intended to be used in production yet as it has no security features implemented.

+## Run in Quick Start Mode

+[Read here](docs/quick-start-mode.md) how to run this application in quick start mode.

 ## Run in Development Mode

 [Read here](docs/development-mode.md) how to run this application in development mode.

-## Run in Production Mode

-[Read here](docs/production-mode.md) how to run this application in production mode.

 ## Deploy to Azure